Saturday, March 15, 2014

 Dog Biting Incidents: 2008 to 2014

-DogsBite.org - Animal control or health departments in at least 26 U.S. states report that pit bulls are biting more than all other dog breeds.
-These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Massachusetts, Maryland, Michigan, Nebraska, Nevada, New York, North Carolina, Ohio, Rhode Island, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
-The oft-quoted myth by pro-pit bull groups that pit bulls "do not bite more than other breeds" is positively false.
-In addition to leading bite counts, the pit bull bite is also the most damaging, inflicting permanent and disfiguring injuries.
+DogsBite.org - Animal control or health departments in at least 27 U.S. states report that pit bulls are out biting all other dog breeds.
+These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kansas, Massachusetts, Maryland, Michigan, Nebraska, Nevada, New York, North Carolina, Ohio, Oregon, Rhode Island, Pennsylvania, Tennessee, Texas, Utah, Virginia, Washington and Wisconsin.
+The oft-quoted myth by pro-pit bull groups that pit bulls "do not bite more than other breeds" is totally false.
+Along with leading bite counts, the pit bull bite is also the most damaging, inflicting permanent and disfiguring injuries.

 Bullhead City, Arizona

 In January 2014, after a pit bull repeatedly escaped its yard terrorizing citizens and killing a pet dog, Bullhead City Police Department released dog bite statistics.
 The statistics showed that pit bulls were responsible for nearly half of all biting incidents.
 In 2013, animal control officers responded to 126 dog bites.
 Of these bites, (48%) -- 60 -- were inflicted by pit bulls and their mixes.
 The other half was spread among a variety of breeds.
 The release of the statistics and discussion of creating a stronger dog ordinance came just weeks after a Bullhead City man was fatally injured by his own five dogs trying to break up a dog fight in late December.